 New laws must provide strict, genuine protection for our places and wildlife, free from manipulation by political or economic interests.
 And these laws must empower the Federal Government against the compounding threats facing our wildlife.
-We need increased focus on recovery for threatened species parties to stop the declines and save our precious wildlife through new environment laws.
+We need increased focus on recovery for threatened species

+As we approach a Federal Election, HSI will tell all parties to stop the declines and save our precious wildlife through new environment laws.